-Each week (by Wednesdays at noon), you will need to submit a response via OnQ.
+Each week (by Mondays at 11:30 EST), you will need to submit a response via OnQ (unless you are the discussion leader for the week).
 The purpose of these responses is to ensure that you have read the papers and/or done the programming exercise for the week and thought about them.
 The response should clearly indicate that you have thought about the topic, the papers and their findings beyond the surface level.
 In other words, it should not contain a summary of the findings, but it should contain some reflection on the broader significance of the paper or topic.
 For example, it could include a potential area of improvement you noticed, an unresolved question, a follow-up experiment idea, or an insight as to how it connects to other papers (in the course or otherwise).